 BSOD or Blue Screen of Death

-If you are getting Blue Screen of Death (BSOD) due to graphics card then you may want to change your video card drivers or perform a GPU BIOS update of your graphics card.
+If you are getting Blue Screen of Death (BSOD) due to your graphics card then you may want to change your video card drivers or perform a GPU BIOS update of your graphics card.
 You can go through the link given below and know about the various GPU BIOS tools and learn about how to update the BIOS of your video card.

 If your computer is booting fine but you are not getting any display then you may want to check out the display cable.
 Make sure that the display cable is working fine and is properly connected to display ports on the graphics card and the monitor.
-If the display cable is faulty then get a new high quality branded video cable for your graphics card.
+If the display cable is faulty then get a new high-quality branded video cable for your graphics card.

 Overheating of graphics card is another major problem faced by many users.
-When your graphics card GPU, memory or VRM overheats then you can experience freezing, BSOD or crashing.
+When your graphics card GPU, memory, or VRM overheats then you can experience freezing, BSOD, or crashing.
 Overheating can be caused by many factors mentioned below:

 Dust – Dust can get into the heat sink fins and can cause decreased heat dissipation or heat transfer.
-Also, dust can stick to the graphics card cooler fan blades which decrease its RPM and it will not rotate to its full potential.
-This can cause an increase in the temperature of graphics card components whether it is GPU, VRM or VRM.
-Here what you can do is to remove the dust from the heat sink and fan by using an air blower and an anti-static brush.
+Also, dust can stick to the graphics card cooler fan blades which decreases its RPM and it will not rotate to its full potential.
+This can cause an increase in the temperature of graphics card components whether it is GPU, VRM, or VRM.
+Here what you can do is remove the dust from the heat sink and fan by using an air blower and an anti-static brush.

 Low Fan RPM – If your fan is spinning at lower RPM even at high loads then there is something wrong with the fan throttling system of your graphics card.
 Here you can either use a good graphics card overclocking utility to manually set the fan speed to maximum (from auto) all the time, and you can also try to update your graphics card BIOS to fix this issue.